Oklahoma Sales and Use Tax

 If you are not sure if you have established nexus in Oklahoma, you can usually get free help by contacting the Oklahoma State Tax Commission.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Oklahoma.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Oklahoma
+Special rules applying to Oklahoma:

 - Shipping is taxable.